The Chatwal New York: Site

-The building is on 128–132 West 44th Street, on the south sidewalk between Seventh Avenue and Sixth Avenue, near Times Square in the Theater District of Midtown Manhattan in New York City.
-The rectangular land lot covers 7656 ft2, with a frontage of 76 ft on 44th Street and a depth of 100.42 ft.
+The building is on 128–132 West 44th Street, on the south sidewalk between Seventh Avenue and Sixth Avenue, near Times Square in the Theater District of Midtown Manhattan in New York City, New York, U.S. The rectangular land lot covers 7656 ft2, with a frontage of 76 ft on 44th Street and a depth of 100.42 ft.
 On the same block, the Town Hall is to the south, and 1500 Broadway is to the west.
 Other nearby buildings include 1530 Broadway to the northwest; Millennium Times Square New York, the Hudson Theatre, and the Hotel Gerard to the north; the Belasco Theatre to the northeast; and 4 Times Square and the Bank of America Tower to the south.

 The building occupies its entire site of 76 by 100 ft.
 When it was built in the 1900s, the structure measured 37.5 ft wide, but this was doubled in 1915.
 The Lambs Club Building was one of several clubhouses developed in the surrounding area during the early 20th century.
 The section of 44th Street just east of the Lambs Club Building is known as Club Row; when the building was developed, the Harvard Club, Yale Club, New York Yacht Club, New York City Bar Association, and Century Association all had clubhouses in the area.